bryceikeda/HololensBaseProject/README.md

 # Adding NumberPad and Menu to your own project
 ## Packages and Assets

 From this project, copy the folders called Prefabs and Scripts into your Unity project.
-Make sure you have the following MRTK and Unity Robotics Hub packages installed
+Make sure you have the following MRTK and Unity Robotics Hub packages installed:

 * Mixed Reality Toolkit Examples
 * Mixed Reality Toolkit Extensions